prryplatypus/ergate/docs/docs/basics/defining-workflow-path-hints.md

         print("Today is a weekday.
 Do a weekday task.") raise GoToStep("weekday")
     if today.weekday() == 5:
-        print("Today is a weekday.
+        print("Today is Saturday.
 Do a Saturday task.") raise GoToStep("saturday")

     print("Today is a Sunday.
 Proceed to the next step.")